 The project will enhance and create 215 acres of floodplain forest and 93 acres of off-channel, backwater fisheries habitat.
 Nearly 200 acres of existing forest will be enhanced by planting seedlings in the forest understory, promoting forest diversity and providing resilience against invasive species.
 In addition, 15 acres of newly created forest will be constructed to support a diversity of desirable tree species, water velocities will be reduced in over 93 acres of the project area and dredging to depth of 6 feet or greater in 25 acres of the project area will improve overwintering fish habitat.

 The construction contract for $5.2 million was awarded to Kaiyuh Services, LLC, in July 2018.
 Construction began in May 2020 and final grading on all project features was completed in December 2021.
-Tree planting occurred in 2021 and will be complete in 2022.
+Tree planting occurred in 2021 and completion date is expected in fall 2022.

 Congress originally authorized the UMRR Program in Section 1103 of the 1986 Water Resources Development Act (WRDA) (Public Law 99-662), codified at 33 U.S.C.
 652. Section 307 of WRDA 2020 (Public Law 116‒260) increased the authorized program funding to a combined $55 million annually.